PremiumDataStore/GDrive-Index-Personal-Shared/README.md

 * This is directory encryption added by the original author.
 * Add a .password file your required password in your folder which you want to protect, each folder should have its own .password file.
-* The password is stored inside the Google Drive Folder, not the index and the .password file is hidden an cannot be accessed using Index.
+* The password is stored inside the Google Drive Folder, not the index & the .password file is hidden an cannot be accessed using Index.
 * Example use https://bit.ly/3tBxXJN and password is `thispassword`

 ## Brand Customization